terra-money/docs/docs/migration/exchange-migration.md

 ### Airdrop allocations

 All airdrop allocations to UST & LUNA holders will be based on the above snapshots.
 You may review the exchange-relevant allocations below.
-Note that these allocations _excludes_ the Community pool allocation of 25% as it is irrelevant to exchanges.
+Note that these allocations _exclude_ the Community pool allocation of 25% as it is irrelevant to exchanges.
 You may review the original token distribution text proposal [here](https://agora.terra.money/t/terra-ecosystem-revival-plan-2-updated-and-final/18498).

 ### Exchange Allocation Example